espocrm/documentation/administration/entity-manager.md

 ### Array

-List of values, with the ability to select multiple values; users can add their own values if options are not specified.
+List of values, with the ability to select multiple values.
+Users can add their own values if options are not specified.
+Similar to Mult-Enum field.

-Recommended to use Multi-Enum instead, since it's more handy than Array.

 ### Attachment Multiple